 In this context, the role of cities in implementing effective climate action is also increasingly being acknowledged.
 Many of the key challenges and opportunities in addressing climate change are concentrated in cities.
 For example, approximately 70 per cent of anthropogenic greenhouse gas emissions are produced in cities.
 Due to the concentration of people, economic activity, services and infrastructure, it is also often cheaper to take effective climate action in cities.

 For these reasons, the German Federal Ministry for Environment, Nature Conservation, Building and Nuclear Safety (BMUB) is interested in the ways in which climate action by local governments can be supported and enhanced.
-In its consideration of these issues, the BMUB is supported by a Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) project called “Climate Policy meets Urban Development” (CPMUD).
-In this project, adelphi is supporting the BMUB and CPMUD and their partners in their deliberations on this topic by producing a comprehensive qualitative assessment of mechanisms and instruments for multi- level climate governance.
-Preliminary results from this assessment will also be discussed at a side event at COP23 in Bonn.
+In its consideration of these issues, the BMUB was supported by a Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) project called “Climate Policy meets Urban Development” (CPMUD).
+In this project, adelphi supported the BMUB and CPMUD and their partners in their deliberations on this topic by producing a comprehensive qualitative assessment of mechanisms and instruments for multi- level climate governance.
+Preliminary results from this assessment were discussed at a side event at COP23 in Bonn.